michaelharries/michaelharries.github.io/_posts/2024-05-18-curse-of-biases-in-our-perceptions-of-ai.markdown

 In part we're led astray by our cognitive biases, the shortcuts we use to understand the world.
 The most relevant of these for our enthusiasm for AI is our love of anthropomorphization.

-We see faces in [inanimate objects](https://lnkd.in/gjEe_USG),  [Eliza](https://lnkd.in/gpBy_EPA) was heralded by many as an amazing psychotherapist, early Roombas were given [names](https://lnkd.in/g3Nv5BMU), and even how the ancients saw [emotions](https://lnkd.in/g8mxSdNu) in natural phenomena.
+We see faces in [inanimate objects](https://lnkd.in/gjEe_USG),  [Eliza](https://lnkd.in/gpBy_EPA) was heralded by many as an amazing psychotherapist, early Roombas were given [names](https://lnkd.in/g3Nv5BMU), and even the ancients saw [emotions](https://lnkd.in/g8mxSdNu) in natural phenomena.
 We all massively over-generalize from small slices of behavior or shapes that we associate with living things.

 So what chance do we have at taking a cold-eyed, rational view of the realities of something that works with language as well as todays AI/large language models, let alone when there's human-shaped robots out there.